As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Forecast health

-The second being pace, what's our forecast accuracy?
+The second key area being pace - what's our forecast accuracy?

 • Do we have good forecast health?